MorrisMA/M65C02A/README.md

 PHI, PLI, and INI operate on the FORTH VM IP register.
 If prefixed by IND, these instructions operate on the FORTH VM W register: PHW, PLW, INW.

-The M65C02A supports an IP-relative with autoincrement addressing mode: ip,I++.
+The M65C02A supports an IP-relative with auto-increment addressing mode: ip,I++.
 The ip,I++ addressing mode is an M65C02A-specific addressing mode.
 The instructions using this addressing mode can be used in a general manner independently of a FORTH VM.
 However, the addressing mode was included in